tteeoo/neotype/README.md

 Just run `neotype` to start.

 Options:
-* `-wordfile <string>`: The name of the wordlist file in the data directory (default "words.txt").
+* `-wordfile <string>`: The path to the file of newline-separated words to use.
+This can be an absolute or relative path, if it is invalid it will be treated as a relative path from the data directory (default "words.txt").
 * `-words <int>`: The number of words to test with (default 20).

-NeoType looks for the data directory at the following paths:
+NeoType looks for the data directory at following paths, using the first valid path:

 ```
 $NEOTYPE_DATA